junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "That enemy of yours pretty much cut you in half," Alice comments.

-"I believe that was his intent, yes," Cas agrees in murmur.
+"I believe that was his intent, yes," Cas agrees in a murmur.

-She helps cleaning up all the wounds and the fresh new blood seeping through the stitches, then rises to fetch more bandages.
+She helps clean up all the wounds and the fresh new blood seeping through the stitches, then rises to fetch more bandages.

 "I don't think I'd need those," Cas turns down the offer when he sees what she's about to do.